Sam-Antics/react-portfolio/README.md

 # react-portfolio
-A professional portfolio of projects done in React.
+A professional portfolio of projects.

 ## Table of Contents
 1. [Project Description](#project-description)